 Guidelines for drafting Question text are available on the ITU-T website.

-Appendix II (to Resolution 1 (Rev. Hammamet, 2016))
+Appendix II (to Resolution 1 (Rev. HYDERABAD , 2020))

 Suggested text of the note to be included in the circular

 TSB has received a statement(s) indicating that the use of intellectual property, protected by one or more issued or pending patent(s) and/or software copyright(s), may be required to implement this draft Recommendation.
 Available patent and software copyright information can be accessed via the ITU-T website.